 Ability to Keep Residents Mobile

-This is the percentage of patients who retained mobility levels over time.
-Optimizing mobility is often a great sign for residents' health.
+This indicates the percentage of patients that maintained mobility over time.
+Preserving mobility can be a great sign for residents' health.

 Short-term Care: Rehospitalizations